deichhorst/comp20-deichhorst/responsive/README.txt

 LAB 4

 Discussed with: Kevin Halliday
-Approximate time spent on this lab: 4 hours
+Approximate time spent on this lab: 3 hours

-Responsive.css has basic categories put in AND works for some images.
-Details with picture display still not 100% working.
-Has to do with last part of sprite part.
+Responsive.css has all the screen width categories put in with correct media queries.
+Page works to project specifications.
+When the window width is decreased, the correct images now show in the correct order as per the “silent movie” idea discussed by Pro.
+Chow in class.